 - tips and ideas

 The book contains much more than just nutritional information.
-For more information see the page about the book "Paard Natuurlijk".
-You can of course also order immediately but beware, it's in DUTCH language:
+For more information see the page about the book "Horse Naturally" .
+You can also order immediately:

 |Er ligt nog niets in je winkelwagen.|